acemod/ACE3/docs/wiki/framework/medical-treatment-framework.md

 ### 1.1 Vehicle Patient Seats

 Defines the seats that will be prioritized when loading patients into vehicles.
+Uses `moveInCargo` indexes.

 ```cpp
 class CfgVehicles {